mbauman/TrafficSpeed/README.md

 October was a tragic month for the Oakland community in Pittsburgh.
 Two pedestrians and a cyclist were killed in car crashes within four days of each other.
 While the collisions are still under investigation, I have a strong suspicion that speed was a major factor in both.
 The survivability of a crash decreases very dramatically as speed increases from 20 to 40 miles per hour [[1]](http://humantransport.org/sidewalks/SpeedKills.htm).

 There's been a number of calls for traffic calming measures along Forbes Avenue, which is one of the few routes east for both cars and cyclists.
 I was curious what the current average traffic speed is, and if we could strengthen these calls with some real data.
-Even though there's no public data and I don't have a RADAR gun, it's possible to collect this myself with just a high vantage point, a cell phone video, and basic computer vision techniques.
+Even though there's no public data and I don't have a radar gun, it's possible to collect this myself with just a high vantage point, a cell phone video, and basic computer vision techniques.

 The stretch of Forbes Avenue that I'd like to focus on is between Pitt and CMU: